Houston building explosion shakes city, scatters debris

-HOUSTON (AP) - A large explosion at an apparent industrial building in Houston was felt for miles away, left rubble scattered in the area and damaged nearby homes.
+HOUSTON (AP) - A large explosion at an apparent industrial building in northwest Houston was felt for miles away, left rubble scattered in the area and damaged nearby homes.

 An apparent industrial building explosion has caused a fire and damage in Houston Friday morning.
 (Source: KTRK/CNN)